actano/loadbalancer/Readme.md

     docker kill -s SIGHUP loadbalancer

-To be more resilient the config files is checked for validity before doing the switch.
+To be more resilient the config file is checked for validity before doing the switch.
 If the updated config is invalid the proxy keeps running with the old settings.